J3VS/arboreal/README.md

-# circus
+# arboreal

 This repo is very much a thought experiment, and as such is neither ready for use, nor a fully formed concept.

-Circus is a way of structuring pure functions without littering your code with side effects.
+Arboreal is a way of structuring pure functions without littering your code with side effects.
 When developing API handlers, one problem I repeatedly noticed was not realizing where Database reads/writes or other side effects were occurring.
 For a functional programming language, Clojurians often litter